 The Boarding House remains open throughout the half term and Easter holidays and students are welcome to stay for these periods.
-The College and the Boarding House both close for the Christmas and Summer holidays.
+The school and the Boarding House both close for the Christmas and Summer holidays.

 Is there an alternative to the Boarding House?

 In some cases, students aged 18 and over may choose to live outside of the college accommodation.
 Any student wishing to live away from their parents or legal guardian and outside of the college should have their parents seek permission from the Principal.
 Please contact the Director of Boarding for more information.

 Independent day students are not permitted to live in the adjacent Westminster Bridge Road Urbanest building.